 So you’ve reached the stage where your company invests in a new website because you want to attract new customers, you want to grow, you want to show what you have and do is better than the next, so do exactly that.
 Why put those hours of research and development into your new website and then at the last minute dump a range of generic or substandard images on.

 How did you get to the point where you could invest in a jazzy new website?
 Did your team have anything to do with it per chance?
 Thought so, get them on there!
 Whether it’s shooting your own stock library, or adding a team page, put faces to names, create personalities before people even get to your office.
 We’re in an age of authenticity people, give it to them.

 To go ‘full circle’ on this, let’s look back at the first exception to stock photography that we gave, businesses that are in the world of travel.
 There is in fact a third option that can add some spice, and that’s User Generated Content (UGC for short).
 This is content, be it photography or video, created by your customer.
 What can possibly say “smashed it!” better than an image taken in that moment, by the people who actually did it.
 The authenticity, the active style, the dramatic Instagram filter… there’s nothing in these moments that can quite compete for energy, and most of all interaction, possibly the largest strength of UGC is that it creates conversation, it gives a genuine insight into the customer experience.

-Here at Giant Peach, we are lucky enough to boast our very own in house photographers, Ryan and Michael.
+Here at Giant Peach, we are lucky enough to boast our very own in house photographer, Michael.
 Ensuring the essence of each website is captured beautifully, they do stints on location to really get under the skin of your company.
 Our highly skilled stills and videography can capture the real story behind your company, from company profiles – putting faces to names, to capturing mouth watering food products.